 These are violations of the Unix Principle that actually work well and that I can live with.
-It is not that these things have replaced functions, but rather, that they have replaced devices that used to execute those functions.
+The key difference is not that these things have replaced functions, but rather, that they have replaced entire devices that used to execute those functions.

 Well, I've rambled a bit here.
 I'm sure I'll remember more things to like about Unix after I put this issue to bed.
+And I'll do a bit of research, as well.
+But one of my favorite reasons is this:

-$^{^{23}}$ Yes, that's a registered tradmark also, although most people just pronounce it (and often spell it) as "instapot".
+&lt;sup>23Yes, that's a registered tradmark also, although most people just pronounce it (and often spell it) as "instapot".